marcingutka/guidesmiths---MartianRobots/README.md

    ```sh
    docker compose up
    ```
    this will create docker images and run them in containers.
-It can take up to 10 minutes,
+It can take up to 10 minutes.
+To start application again use the same command. <b>Please keep in mind      that the data is stored only for one container run.</b>
    c) after the container creation is completed, open your browser and go to http://localhost:3000
    d) upload first .txt file and start analyzing.